Phesgo or trastuzumab and pertuzumab

 It is important to take anti sickness medicines as prescribed even if you don’t feel sick.
 It is easier to prevent sickness rather than treat it once it has started.

-Pain in your body, muscle and joints
+Pain in your body, muscles and joints

 Skin and nail problems